raffis/mongodb-query-exporter/README.md

 * Support for gauge metrics
 * Pull and Push (Push is only supported for MongoDB >= 3.6)
 * Supports multiple MongoDB servers
-* Public API for Golang
 * Metric caching support

 Note that this is not designed to be a replacement for the [MongoDB exporter](https://github.com/percona/mongodb_exporter) to instrument MongoDB internals.
 This application exports custom MongoDB metrics in the prometheus format based on the queries (aggregations) you want.

-## Beta notice

-This software is currently beta and the API/configuration may break without notice until a stable version is released.

 ## Installation